September 11, 2017

 • Return unwanted (or expired) medicines to pharmacy

 Although often overlooked, an important part of a spring clean is clearing out your home medicine cabinet.
 Storing expired and unwanted medicines can actually be hazardous and a source of accidental poisonings.
 It is important to regularly review what medicines you have around the home.
 Most people also keep medicines in different areas e.g. vitamins in the kitchen and pain relief or cold and flu medicine in the bathroom cabinet.
 Take a few minutes to carefully review medicine labels and take note of expire dates.
-Anything that’s out of date or no longer needed, be sure to pack them in container or bag and take them to your local pharmacy.
+Anything that’s out of date or no longer needed, be sure to take them out of the packaging, pack them in container or bag and take them to your local pharmacy.
 Your pharmacist will make sure they are disposed of in a safe and environmentally friendly way.
 For more info, please visit www.returnmed.com.au.

 • Shake it off and air it out